 Employees should wash their hands with soap and water:

 There are currently two H3N8 CIV vaccines available, the first of which was approved by the USDA in May 2009; both are labeled as an aid in the control of disease, and contain inactivated whole virus.
-There is no U.S. commercial vaccine for the H3N2 strain of canine influenza virus, and it is unknown whether the H3N8 vaccines will provide any cross-protection against H3N2.
+It is unknown whether the H3N8 vaccines will provide any cross-protection against H3N2.
+In November 2015, the U.S. Department of Agriculture granted a conditional license to Zoetis to market the first commercially available H3N2 canine influenza vaccine.
+Later that month, Merck Animal Health also announced the availability of a H3N2 canine influenza vaccine, also conditionally licensed by USDA.
+None of the currently available vaccines are approved for use in cats.

 The canine H3N8 vaccine is intended as an aid in the control of disease associated with canine influenza virus infection.
 Although the vaccine may not prevent H3N8 infection altogether, efficacy trials have shown that it may significantly reduce the severity and duration of clinical illness, including the incidence and severity of damage to the lungs.
 In addition, the vaccine reduces the amount of virus shed and shortens the shedding interval; therefore, vaccinated dogs that become infected develop less severe illness and are less likely to spread the virus to other dogs.
 These benefits are similar to those provided by influenza vaccines used in other species, including humans.